 Employers and employees can find more good practices on the behaviours to prevent the spread of COVID-19 and indoor ventilation: guidance during the COVID-19 pandemic.

-Make alcohol-based hand rub available in the screening area and throughout the establishment, such as at each entrance, checkouts, tables, washrooms, etc.
+Make alcohol-based hand sanitizer available in the screening area and throughout the establishment, such as at each entrance, checkouts, tables, washrooms, etc.

-Employees should wash or sanitize hands between every interaction with customers or after frequent contact with high touch surfaces.
-When their hands are visibly soiled / contaminated, employees should wash their hands with soap and water instead of using alcohol-based hand rub.
+Employees should practise regular hand hygiene.
+When their hands are visibly soiled / contaminated, employees should wash their hands with soap and water instead of using alcohol-based hand sanitizer.